PaccMann/paccmann_rl/README.md

 Now it's all set to run the full pipeline.

 **NOTE:** the workload required to run the full pipeline is intesive and might not be straightforward to run all the steps on a desktop laptop.
-For this reason, we also provide [pretrained models](https://ibm.ent.box.com/v/paccmann-pytoda-data/folder/91897885403) that can be downloaded and use to run the different steps.
+For this reason, we also provide [pretrained models](https://ibm.ent.box.com/v/paccmann-pytoda-data/folder/91897885403) that can be downloaded and used to run the different steps.

 ### Multimodal drug sensitivity predictor